 During 2020, working with outside advisors, the Company conducted a preliminary assessment of the alignment between SASB electric and gas utilities standards and our current public disclosures.
-In 2021, we will further evaluate the standards to assess potential new or enhanced reporting and/or disclosure opportunities.
+In 2021, the Company published its first SASB-aligned Index online alongside its Corporate Responsibility Report.